-The plot itself, of course, is topsy-turvy.
-Leontes, the sporadically crazed king of Sicily, suffers sudden mental madness and accuses his wife, Hermione, of improprieties with his best king friend, Polixenes.
-Leontes refuses the reasonable defenses presented by his loyal and nine-month pregnant wife; her servant, Paulina; his servant, Camillo - and he fatally ignores the fading health of his son, Mamillius.
+But you can't fault Cal Shakes for pushing the parameters and if the embrace is labeled too broad, it's not so much a criticism as it is recognition of Cal Shakes' relentless self-propulsion towards increased audience engagement.
+Importantly, there is no let down in the casts' terrific, terrifying portrayals.
+Say what you will about to introduce Act Two (it happens, and duction value at the outdoor amphitheater remains high. topsy-turvy.
+Leontes, the sporadically crazed king of Sicily, suffers sudden mental madness and accuses his wife, Hermione, of improprieties Leontes refuses the reasonable denine-month pregnant wife; her servant, Paulina; his servant, Camillo and he fatally ignores the fading health of his son, Mamillius.
 His rash, royal fury sears reasonableness to a char and before the end of the first act, Hermione and their newborn daughter are sentenced to death.
 Even a declaration of Hermione's innocence by an Apollonian oracle does not sway Leontes' conviction that his wife is "slippery."

 An announcement, that his beloved son has succumbed to stress due to the loss of his mother and has died, jolts Leontes from his monstrous mindset.
 A flood of regret overwhelms: "Tears shed at her grave will be my recreation," he mourns.
 Minstrels from the play's opening return and a surreal scene shows the newborn infant, Perdita, secreted away and now in the care of a kindly shepherd.
-She's been saved by Pauline's husband, Antigones, who is famously chased from the stage by a bear, the animal named in Shakespeare oft-noted stage direction.
+She's been saved by Pauline's husband, Antigones, who is famously chased from the stage by a bear, the animal named in Shakespeare oftnoted stage direction.

-If that's not enough of a bizarre journey, Shakespeare places a 16-year span between the first and second acts.
-Act Two sprints from the union of the two kings' offspring, Florizel and Perdita, to the back-thumping reconciliation of Leontes and Polixenes to the miraculous "awakening" of Hermione, who is not dead after all.
-Or perhaps she was, but she's reborn and all is forgiven by the play's end.

-L. Peter Callender (Leontes) is stunning.
-Tufts of humor ruffle out from under the skirt of his daunting rage to deepen his fascinating, prone-to-wild-excess portrayal of monarchy gone mad.
-The lightness serves him well as the kindly shepherd in his double-duty casting.
-Omoze Idehenre (Hermione) commands the show's most convincing moment: dressed in orange prison garb, facing the executioner, even her gasping pauses speak volumes.
+If that's not enough of a bizarre journey, Shakespeare places a 16year span between the first and second acts.
+Act Two sprints from the union of the two kings' offspring, Florizel and Perdita, to the backthumping reconciliation of Leontes bringing an audience member onstage and Polixenes to the miraculous fenses presented by his loyal and henre (Hermione) commands the show's most convincing moment: dressed in orange prison garb, facing the executioner, even her gasping pauses speak volumes.
 And multitaskers Christopher Michael Rivera and Margo Hall are impeccable; capturing the peculiar quirks and poignant quandaries of their dual roles with equal fervor.
-Aldo Billingslea's (Polixenes) and Tristan Cunningham's (Perdita, Emilia) gentler presence - and a promising appearance by young Akili Moree - add needed dimension.
+Aldo Billingslea's (Polixenes) and Tristan Cunningham's (Perdita, Emilia) gentler presence - and a promising appearance by young Akili Moree add needed dimension.